-In this post, I shall show you a small good practice that I follow and even many books suggests while designing our generic methods which we daily write.
+In this post, I shall show you a small good practice that I follow and even many books suggest it while designing our generic methods which we daily write.

-So today I was refactoring a code at my work place and due to privacy rules I will not post the exact code but similar kind below:
+So today, I was refactoring a code at my work place.
+Due to privacy rules, I will not post the exact code but similar kind below:

 public IList<T> GetList<T>()

 IList<T> IMyList = new List<T>();

 For sure, there is no flaw in this method, but there is a slight problem with their design with respect to extensibility.
 Upon further refactoring process, I happen to see similar method

 DoSomeWorkOnMyCollection() implemented again somewhere else, but this time it was for handling